snabble/docs/file_import_formats.md

 # File Import Formats

-The native way to get products into the snabble platform is by using the REST/Json API.
+The native way to get products into the snabble platform is by using the REST/JSON API.
-It works out of the box and is the most powerfull and flexible way.
+It works out of the box and is the most powerful and flexible way.
 But of course, snabble also supports the transfer by sFTP, using custom and project specific import formats, which are close to the following:

 ## CSV Format